vivshaw/zettel/pages/Software Architecture Monday.md

 ---

 - [A treasure trove of bite-sized resources on architecture](https://www.developertoarchitect.com/lessons/)
-	- I'm working few this 3-4 vids a week on Wednesdays, to fill out my understanding of architecture!
+	- I'm working through this 3-4 vids a week, to fill out my understanding of architecture!
 - **Lesson 1 - Event-Driven Architecture: Request/Reply Processing** #event-driven #distsys
   collapsed:: true
 	- [[request-reply pattern]] is very powerful- but it's asynchronous!